Germuu/Music-collabortion-site/README.md

 User registration and login functionalities

 *Creating and Managing Groups:
 Users should be able to create or join project groups, which could be associated with a particular project.
-Each group can have multiple members and vice versa
+Each group can have multiple users and vice versa.

-*Uploading and Downloading WAV Files:
-Interface for users to upload WAV files and associate them with specific projects or tracks.

-*Comments and Notifications:
-Allow users to comment on recent updates, whether it's a new track or a project

-*User Permissions:
-Permission system to control who can access, edit, or delete specific projects, tracks, or comments.